comic-xr/CoMIC/example/README.md

-# An example of checking-in code
+# An example of README

 This repository contains code used for xxxx (Introduction)